Counting Temporal Paths: Exact Algorithms for Temporal Path Counting

-The intuition here is that the possibilities for connecting the vertex appearances of the timed feedback vertex set that are supposed to be traversed correspond to path segments in the underlying graph of the temporal graph without the timed feedback vertex set, which is a forest.
-It is well-known that chordal graphs have an intersection model of path segments in a forest.
-This means that an independent set in a chordal graph corresponds to a selection of non-intersecting path segments.
-The colours can be used to make sure that, for each pair of vertex appearances of the timed feedback vertex set that are supposed to be traversed directly after one another, exactly one path segment connecting them can be in the independent set.
-The weights can be used to model how many temporal paths follow the corresponding path segment of the underlying graph.

-We first discuss how to solve \textsc{\#Weighted Multicoloured Independent Set on Chordal Graphs} and then give a formal description of our FPT-algorithm for \TemporalPaths parameterised by the timed feedback vertex number.
-We start by observing that \textsc{\#Weighted Multicoloured Independent Set on Chordal Graphs} presumably cannot be solved in polynomial time.
+We can observe that \textsc{\#Weighted Multicoloured Independent Set on Chordal Graphs} presumably cannot be solved in polynomial time.
 This follows directly from the NP-hardness of \textsc{Multicoloured Independent Set on Chordal Graphs}~\cite[Lemma~2]{van2015interval}.
 Hence, we have the following. \begin{observation} \textsc{\#Weighted Multicoloured Independent Set on Chordal Graphs} cannot be solved in polynomial time unless P$=$NP. \end{observation}

-However, we can obtain an FPT-algorithm for \textsc{\#Weighted Multicoloured Independent Set on Chordal Graphs} parameterised by the number of colors.
+However, we can obtain an FPT-algorithm for \textsc{\#Weighted Multicoloured Independent Set on Chordal Graphs} parameterised by the number of colours.
 This will be sufficient for our purposes.

 To show this result, we adapt an algorithm by~\citet[Proposition~5.6]{bentert2019indu} to solve \textsc{Maximum Weight Multicoloured Independent Set on Chordal Graphs}, where given a chordal graph $G=(V,E)$, a colouring function $c:V\rightarrow [k]$, and a weight function $w:V\rightarrow \mathbb{N}$, one is asked to compute a multicoloured independent set of maximum weight in~$G$.
 Here, the weight of an independent set is the \emph{sum} of the weights of its vertices.
 Note that in our problem \textsc{\#Weighted Multicoloured Independent Set on Chordal Graphs} the weight of an independent set is the \emph{product} of the weights of its vertices.